 An online training site for retailers who sell pesticides called, "Responsible Pest Management for Retailers" was developed by PSEP specialists and support trainers.
 The training consists of modules with quiz questions.
-There were 7,493 visits to the site throughout the year.

 Community Garden Pest Management Training Module.
 This module is part of the University of Illinois Extension's Community Garden Series.
 Michelle Wiesbrook created the content and did the voicing for this module which covers the basics of pest management including weeds, insects, and diseases as well as chemical control, reading the label, and licensing requirements.